-- The complexity of the service;

-- · The range of services provided; and

-- The prevailing charge level in the geographic area where the provider is located and other geographic areas having similar medical cost experience.
+- > The complexity of the service; - > The range of services provided; and - > The geographic area where the provider is located. - > How MAA is calculated varies depending on which plan option you are enrolled in and which carrier you have.
+Contact your plan for more details.